Pavel Axelrod: Emigration and turn to Marxism

 In Berlin, Axelrod was profoundly impressed by the German Social Democratic movement.
 Attending workers' meetings, he was astonished by the political maturity, discipline, and freedom of expression of the German workers.
 He contrasted their confident defiance of authority with the servility he had witnessed among the Russian masses, a memory he connected to his own father's "fright at the sight of a passing policeman".
 This experience marked the beginning of his lifelong interest in the Western European labor movement and gave his radicalism a distinctly Western orientation.
 During this time, he was briefly sheltered by Eduard Bernstein, then a young revolutionary, beginning a long and complex relationship.
 He was soon joined by his fiancée, Nadezhda Kaminer, whom he married in Geneva in 1875.

 Throughout the late 1870s, Axelrod remained an active Bakuninist in the émigré community in Switzerland.
 He was involved in editing the revolutionary journal Obshchina (The Commune) and participated in various émigré political intrigues, including the bizarre Chigirin affair.
 His writings for Obshchina show his criticism of the state-oriented socialism of the German party and his advocacy for a decentralized, "bottom-up" social organization based on a "free federation of local groups".
 At the same time, he began to articulate the need for a unified "popular party" in Russia that would organize the masses and avoid the pitfalls of both Jacobin conspiracy and rudderless populism.
 In 1879, he briefly returned to Russia to organize workers in Odessa, founding the Southern Union of Russian Workers.
 The program he drafted for the union was eclectic, combining anarchist ultimate goals with immediate political demands for civil liberties, a clear departure from Bakuninist orthodoxy.
-Following the split of the Zemlya i Volya (Land and Liberty) party, he sided with the Chernyi peredel (Black Repartition) faction, which opposed the turn to terrorism advocated by Narodnaya Volya (The People's Will).
+Following the split of the Zemlya i Volya (Land and Liberty) party, he sided with the Chyorny Peredel (Black Repartition) faction, which opposed the turn to terrorism advocated by Narodnaya Volya (People's Will).
 The protest against Narodnaya Volyas elitist revision of populist doctrine was articulated by Axelrod and Plekhanov, who argued that any revolutionary effort that bypassed the masses was futile.

 Axelrod's disillusionment with the anarchist movement's ineffectiveness, combined with his intensive study of European socialist parties and the ideological chaos in Russia, gradually led him away from Bakuninism.
 His conversion to Marxism was a gradual process, driven less by an embrace of abstract theory and more by a "rising response to the accumulating evidence of immediate experience".
-By 1882, he and Georgy Plekhanov, his close colleague in the Chernyi peredel group, had both independently converted to Marxism.
+By 1882, he and Georgy Plekhanov, his close colleague in the Chyorny Peredel group, had both independently converted to Marxism.
 They were particularly moved by Karl Marx's preface to A Contribution to the Critique of Political Economy, with its vision of humanity's "fully conscious and truly historical existence" after the fall of capitalism.
 In 1883, Axelrod, Plekhanov, Vera Zasulich, and Leo Deutsch founded the first Russian Marxist organization, the Emancipation of Labour group (Gruppa Osvobozhdenie Truda, or GEL).